 What you will experience

-Applicants should have Higher qualifications in Chemistry and Physics, or a Higher in one of these subjects and a National 5 (at a minimum of grade B) or equivalent in the other.
-Maths at National 5 (Grade C) or equivalent is also required.
+Applicants should have Higher qualifications in Chemistry and Physics, or a Higher in one of these subjects and a National 5 (minimum Grade B) or equivalent in the other.
+Maths at National 5 (minimum Grade B) or equivalent will also be essential.

 A Foundation Apprenticeship in any subject area will be considered equivalent as one unrelated Higher for entry to this course.